Tuesday, October 29, 2013

 Click here for the First amendment game.

+Play this game so you understand the First Amendment and how it applies to you, the student journalist.
 WRITE A couple of paragraphs explaining what you learned from this game for 10 pts.
 Turn in at end of period.

 Click here for the link to the Student Press Law Center.
 They help student journalists when they get in trouble with press freedoms, etc.